tjoyner/ofvioletsandlicorice/chapter5.md

 "It'll happen, but I don't like it."

-From the valley floor they rose up towards Barolo, through pastel vineyards, row after row, spacious, straight lines and as even as a musical score, a spatial geometry that was becoming more abstract, as the taxi, skirting the Cannubi, rose toward La Volta, breaking away from the ground in a hypnotic vision.
+From the valley floor they rose up towards Barolo, through pastel vineyards, row after row, spacious, straight lines as even as a musical score, a spatial geometry that was becoming more abstract, as the taxi, skirting the Cannubi, rose toward La Volta, breaking away from the ground in a hypnotic vision.

 He looked away from the view and thought of the kiss he'd received, the night before, from Amalia.
 It had something of violence, of rapacity, that covered tenderness and sweetness.
 He'd been troubled, almost unable to react, to answer her with equal intensity, even if he would have wanted to.
 They had remained motionless in the yard, then she said, heading for the front door, "Can I ask you to leave the car in Piazza *Savona* and the keys in the hotel, Daniel?"

 Daniel had returned to the hotel dazed, and he continued to be as he thought that after the kiss she hadn't even used the familiar "tu", even if the way in which she'd said his name was gentle.

-He asked, "What is the sentimental situation of the Giacosa siblings?"
+He asked, "What's the relationship status of the Giacosa siblings?"

 Luciano shrugged his shoulders.

 "He's extremely jealous of his sister, morbidly.
 She isn't going out with anyone here.
 [She has sent away more than one, and those who have more real estate and vineyards than her](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#shehassent).
 Travels, sometimes.
 [But always comes back like she started](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#butalwayscomesback).
 Giulio is one of the prostitutes, I would say, or some foreigner in transit.
-There was a time that when there was an understanding with a German, people who had bought in the Langhe believing it was paradise.
+There was a time when there was an understanding with a German, people who had bought in the Langhe believing it was paradise.
 Two winters of fog and ice where enough to make them disappear.
 And it all ended there."

 Daniel didn't comment.
 He said "Land rich in limestone, sandstone, here the vines reach great depths..."
 Maybe he wanted to say that feelings and passions had obscure origins.